szczyglis-dev/py-gpt/README.md

 - `Sampling Rate`: Sampling rate, default: 44100

-**Indexes (LlamaIndex)**
+**Indexes / LlamaIndex**

+**General**

-- `Indexes`: List of created indexes.
+* `Indexes`: List of created indexes.

-- `Use ReAct agent for Tool calls in Chat with Files mode` - enable ReAct agent for tool calls in Chat with Files mode.
+**Vector Store**

-- `Vector Store`: Vector store to use (vector database provided by LlamaIndex).
+* `Vector Store`: Vector store to use (vector database provided by LlamaIndex).

-- `Vector Store (**kwargs)`: Keyword arguments for vector store provider (api_key, index_name, etc.).
+* `Vector Store (**kwargs)`: Keyword arguments for vector store provider (api_key, index_name, etc.).

+**Chat**

+* `Chat mode`: LlamIndex chat mode for use in query engine, default: context

+* `Use ReAct agent for Tool calls in Chat with Files mode`: enable ReAct agent for tool calls in Chat with Files mode.

+* `Auto-retrieve additional context`: enable automatic retrieve of additional context from vector store in every query.

+**Embeddings**

-- `Embeddings provider`: Embeddings provider.
+* `Embeddings provider`: Embeddings provider.

-- `Embeddings provider (ENV)`: ENV vars to embeddings provider (API keys, etc.).
+* `Embeddings provider (ENV)`: ENV vars to embeddings provider (API keys, etc.).

-- `Embeddings provider (**kwargs)`: Keyword arguments for embeddings provider (model name, etc.).
+* `Embeddings provider (**kwargs)`: Keyword arguments for embeddings provider (model name, etc.).

-- `RPM limit for embeddings API calls`: Specify the limit of maximum requests per minute (RPM), 0 = no limit.
+* `RPM limit for embeddings API calls`: Specify the limit of maximum requests per minute (RPM), 0 = no limit.

+**Indexing**

-- `Recursive directory indexing`: Enables recursive directory indexing, default is False.
+* `Recursive directory indexing`: Enables recursive directory indexing, default is False.

-- `Replace old document versions in the index during re-indexing`: If enabled, previous versions of documents will be deleted from the index when the newest versions are indexed, default is True.
+* `Replace old document versions in the index during re-indexing`: If enabled, previous versions of documents will be deleted from the index when the newest versions are indexed, default is True.

-- `Excluded file extensions`: File extensions to exclude if no data loader for this extension, separated by comma.
+* `Excluded file extensions`: File extensions to exclude if no data loader for this extension, separated by comma.

-- `Force exclude files`: If enabled, the exclusion list will be applied even when the data loader for the extension is active.
+* `Force exclude files`: If enabled, the exclusion list will be applied even when the data loader for the extension is active.
 Default: False.

-- `Stop indexing on error`: If enabled, indexing will stop whenever an error occurs Default: True.
+* `Stop indexing on error`: If enabled, indexing will stop whenever an error occurs Default: True.

-- `Custom metadata to append/replace to indexed documents (file)`: Define custom metadata key => value fields for specified file extensions, separate extensions by comma.\nAllowed placeholders: {path}, {relative_path} {filename}, {dirname}, {relative_dir} {ext}, {size}, {mtime}, {date}, {date_time}, {time}, {timestamp}.
+* `Custom metadata to append/replace to indexed documents (files)`: Define custom metadata key => value fields for specified file extensions, separate extensions by comma.\nAllowed placeholders: {path}, {relative_path} {filename}, {dirname}, {relative_dir} {ext}, {size}, {mtime}, {date}, {date_time}, {time}, {timestamp}.
 Use * (asterisk) as extension if you want to apply field to all files.
 Set empty value to remove field with specified key from metadata.

-- `Custom metadata to append/replace to indexed documents (web)`: Define custom metadata key => value fields for specified external data loaders.\nAllowed placeholders: {date}, {date_time}, {time}, {timestamp} + {data loader args}
+* `Custom metadata to append/replace to indexed documents (web)`: Define custom metadata key => value fields for specified external data loaders.\nAllowed placeholders: {date}, {date_time}, {time}, {timestamp} + {data loader args}

+**Data Loaders**

-- `Additional keyword arguments (**kwargs) for data loaders`: Additional keyword arguments, such as settings, API keys, for the data loader.
+* `Additional keyword arguments (**kwargs) for data loaders`: Additional keyword arguments, such as settings, API keys, for the data loader.
 These arguments will be passed to the loader; please refer to the LlamaIndex or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.

-- `Use local models in Video/Audio and Image (vision) loaders`: Enables usage of local models in Video/Audio and Image (vision) loaders.
+* `Use local models in Video/Audio and Image (vision) loaders`: Enables usage of local models in Video/Audio and Image (vision) loaders.
 If disabled then API models will be used (GPT-4 Vision and Whisper).
 Note: local models will work only in Python version (not compiled/Snap).
 Default: False.

+**Update**

-- `Auto-index DB in real time`: Enables conversation context auto-indexing in defined modes.
+* `Auto-index DB in real time`: Enables conversation context auto-indexing in defined modes.

-- `ID of index for auto-indexing`: Index to use if auto-indexing of conversation context is enabled.
+* `ID of index for auto-indexing`: Index to use if auto-indexing of conversation context is enabled.

-- `Enable auto-index in modes`: List of modes with enabled context auto-index, separated by comma.
+* `Enable auto-index in modes`: List of modes with enabled context auto-index, separated by comma.

-- `DB (ALL), DB (UPDATE), FILES (ALL)`: Index the data – batch indexing is available here.
+* `DB (ALL), DB (UPDATE), FILES (ALL)`: Index the data – batch indexing is available here.

-- `Chat mode`: chat mode for use in query engine, default: context

 **Agent and experts**

 **General**

-- `Display a tray notification when the goal is achieved.`: If enabled, a notification will be displayed after goal achieved / finished run.
+* `Display a tray notification when the goal is achieved.`: If enabled, a notification will be displayed after goal achieved / finished run.

-**LlamaIndex Agents**
+**Agents (LlamaIndex)**

-- `Max steps (per iteration)` - Max steps is one iteration before goal achieved
+* `Max steps (per iteration)` - Max steps is one iteration before goal achieved

-- `Max evaluation steps in loop` - Maximum evaluation steps to achieve the final result, set 0 to infinity
+* `Max evaluation steps in loop` - Maximum evaluation steps to achieve the final result, set 0 to infinity

-- `Append and compare previous evaluation prompt in next evaluation` - If enabled, previous improvement prompt will be checked in next eval in loop, default: False
+* `Append and compare previous evaluation prompt in next evaluation` - If enabled, previous improvement prompt will be checked in next eval in loop, default: False

-- `Verbose` - enables verbose mode.
+* `Verbose` - enables verbose mode.

-**Legacy (Autonomous)**
+**Autonomous (Legacy)**

-- `Sub-mode for agents`: Sub-mode to use in Agent mode (chat, completion, langchain, llama_index, etc.).
+* `Sub-mode for agents`: Sub-mode to use in Agent (Autonomous) mode (chat, completion, langchain, llama_index, etc.).
 Default: chat.

-- `Sub-mode for experts`: Sub-mode to use in Experts mode (chat, completion, langchain, llama_index, etc.).
+* `Sub-mode for experts`: Sub-mode to use in Experts mode (chat, completion, langchain, llama_index, etc.).
 Default: chat.

-- `Index to use`: Only if sub-mode is llama_index (Chat with Files), choose the index to use in both Agent and Expert modes.
+* `Index to use`: Only if sub-mode is llama_index (Chat with files), choose the index to use in both Agent and Expert modes.

 **Accessibility**